 2. Who is your blog for?

-Your value statement (why you chose to learn how to start a blog in the first place) will touch on who your ideal reader is, but you want to make sure when the right person gets to your blog they know they’re in the right place.
+Your value statement will touch on who your ideal reader is, but you want to make sure when the right person gets to your blog they know they’re in the right place.
 There are a couple approaches you can take to communicate this:

 - Show proof that you’re part of their community: You can show your readers that you’re part of their community in a number of ways.
 Do you write for other blogs or sites that are in your niche or actively contribute to popular communities and forums?
 What about adding a testimonial or social post from someone in the industry who read and liked your blog.